 - Muneshige Tachibana is this to Sorin Otomo in Sengoku Basara.
 He's a humane, honorable, and reasonable man who would rather stay home, drink tea, and read books who is forced by his oath to follow the orders of a foppish, fanatically religious brat who mistreats him at every turn.

-- In World of Warcraft's upcoming Siege of Orgrimmar raid, fan favorite Nazgrim is set to be a boss.
+- In World of Warcraft's Siege of Orgrimmar raid, fan favorite Nazgrim is a boss due to his loyalty to Garrosh Hellscream.
 As the in-game Dungeon Journal puts it: